AetherX-Technologies/senseFlow-live/README.md

 - Open questions

 Q&A
-- Works only for the LIVE session
+- Works for any session; historical Q&A uses transcript + insights loaded from MongoDB
 - Disabled when LLM is turned off in Settings

 ## Settings